1 Air National Guard Rd

 • Good computer skills, specifically Microsoft Office Suite.

 • Demonstrate reliability and trustworthiness.

 • Good verbal and written communication skills.

-• Periodic travel will be required to other facilities; to attend training; or other requirements related to duties as needed.
-Travel may occur using different modes of transportation.
+• Periodic travel will be may be using various modes of transportation.

 Additional Comments This position is not in the Classified Service of New York State, but is covered under New York State Military Law.
 If selected, current Civil Service employees will lose their seniority within the Classified Service, thereby exempting them from applying for promotional exams within Civil Service.

 Some positions may require additional credentials or a background check to verify your identity.

 Notes on ApplyingTo be considered for interview, submit a cover letter and resume.
 In e-mail subject line and cover letter indicate the title, location, vacancy announcement number of the position for which you are applying.
 Ensure to clearly note how you meet the minimum qualifications for the position.
 Please be certain to note your specific license or certification to meet requirements.

 If you are a former public employee retired within New York State currently receiving benefits, indicate this and the name of the retirement system in your cover letter.